Syncope

 The Imperial College syncope diagnostic unit

+The syncope unit at Hammersmith Hospital is considered one of the best in London.
 This highly-regarded team is led by Dr Boon Lim, a dynamic cardiologist with an active research interest in developing novel strategies to treat arrhythmias and syncope.
 The focus of the unit is to provide compassionate, patient-centred care with a focus on communication to improve the understanding and wellbeing of patients with syncope.
-The unit, considered one of the best syncope units in London, is based at Hammersmith Hospital.

 Research and clinical trials